kodosexe/F1Hub/README.md

 # F1Hub
 ## _Watching F1TV.
 Cross Platform.
 GUI Powered._

-F1TV is a free program to make the most out of your F1TV Subscription
+F1TV is a free program to make the most out of your F1TV Subscription.
+It is currently in Alpha mode.
+It is not meant to be a widespread release, but a proof-of-concept for anybody interested enough to try it out in its current condition.

 - GUI built in Electron
 - For Windows, Mac and Linux